-- transactions with central banks, both open market operations and credit operations, as central banks tend to have customized legal agreements (see recommendation 7.7 with regards to open market operations by the Bank of England); - undocumented buy/sell-backs (there should be no undocumented repurchase transactions) in this case, field 2.10 = UNDOCUMENTED (see recommendation 7.1); - CCP-cleared repos --- in this case, 2.10 = [name of CCP rulebook for repo using up to 50 alphanumeric characters, which means no spaces].
+- transactions with central banks, both open market operations and credit operations, as central banks tend to have customized legal agreements (see recommendation 7.7 with regards to open market operations by the Bank of England); - undocumented buy/sell-backs (there should be no undocumented repurchase transactions) --- in this case, field 2.10 = UNDOCUMENTED (see recommendation 7.1); - CCP-cleared repos --- in this case, 2.10 = [name of CCP rulebook for repo using up to 50 alphanumeric characters, which means no spaces].
+See recommendation 8.2.3.